 The County's StreetSaver database includes a total of 6,504 pavement section of which 6,347 are paved.
 At the time of the 2020 inspection, approximately 70% of the County's paved roads were found to be in good condition (i.e., PCI scores higher than 70), with an overall network area weighted average PCI of 74.
 The Arterial roads were found to have an area weighted average PCI of 73, the Collector roads had an average PCI of 72, and the residential roads had an area weighted average PCI of 75.
+The PCI have remained at 74 in FY 20/21.

 StreetSaver was used to analyze the impact of different funding scenarios on the condition of the County's pavement network.
-It was determined that because of the input of SB1 and Measure A funding the County's current and anticipated budgets will be able to maintain and provide a slight improvement to the County's PCI values.
-It is expected that if funding levels remain as expected, the County's PCI value will increase to 76 by 2027.
+It is expected that if funding levels remain as expected, the County's PCI value will increase to 76 by FY 23/24 and will remain at 76 through FY 25/26.
 This will also reduce the number of AT RISK, POOR, and VERY POOR roads from 30% to 25%.